“Your word is charisma.”

 “Charisma.
 It’s derived from the ecclesiastical Latin kharisma, from the Greek kharis meaning ‘favor’ or ‘grace,’ isn’t it?”

 Well, however it came about, Keke Palmer’s got it.
 She turns out memes at an alarming rate, keeps an audience enraptured when talking about a 25-year-old movie, and speaks with such melody and passion that her everyday cadences have been turned into TikTok masterpieces.
 This woman is meant to be a celebrity.
 She’s funny, charming, and supersmart — and all of that makes her an absolute beast at press.
 And you know Palmer stays employed, meaning we’ve got chances galore to see her work her magic.
-This year alone, she voiced the role of Izzy, Buzz Lightyear’s partner-in-crime-fighting, in Lightyear, had this well-performed argument as a permanent judge on Legendary, and became the host of the upcoming Password reboot.
-Currently starring in Nope, written and directed by Jordan Peele, the mastermind behind Get Out, Us, and the “Gay Wedding Advice Sketch,” Keke Palmer is going on a massive charm-offensive while doing press.
+This year alone, she voiced the role of Izzy, Buzz Lightyear’s partner in crime-fighting, in Lightyear; had this well-performed argument as a permanent judge on Legendary; and became the host of the upcoming Password reboot.
+Currently, in the awards-season race for Nope — written and directed by Jordan Peele (the mastermind behind Get Out, Us, and the “Gay Wedding Advice Sketch”) — Palmer is going on a massive charm-offensive while doing press, attending awards shows, and, on December 3, hosting Saturday Night Live.

 Now, we could try to keep track of everything she says in individual articles, but when we know the star quality is as high as it is with Ms. Palmer, we simply cannot let the goofs, guffaws, and meme-ry go by in isolation.
 The Keke Canon is grows larger everyday.
-As such, we’re preserving her best moments on the Nope press tour, for posterity’s sake, and all but rebranding as the New York Palmer Library for Press Tour Arts (NYPLPTA).
+As such, we preserve her best moments on the Nope press tour, for posterity’s sake, and all but rebrand as the New York Palmer Library for Press Tour Arts (NYPLPTA).
 Dive into the archives of our favorite meme queen, Keke Palmer, below.

 Her memory is pulchritudinous